sedthh/lara-hungarian-nlp/README.md

 #### To do list
-- Add more word classes (including: numerals nad pronouns).
+- Add more word classes (including: numerals and pronouns).
 - Expand named-entity recognition dictionaries.
-- Implement furhter NLTK functions aimed for the hungarian language.
+- Implement further NLTK functions aimed for the Hungarian language.
-- Rewrite regular expressions in a way that autoamtic POS-tagging would be possible in hungarian.
+- Rewrite regular expressions in a way that automatic POS-tagging would be possible in Hungarian.
-- Create dictionaries to enable sentiment analysis in hungarian.
+- Create dictionaries to enable sentiment analysis in Hungarian.
 - Create unit tests

 This project is licensed under the **MIT License** - see the [LICENSE.md](LICENSE.md) file for details